DavTheHuman/mcat/README.md

 # MCAT - Download ALL THE MUSIC

-This tool interfaces with the Monster Cat connect API and allows you to download their entire collection.
+This tool interfaces with the Monstercat Connect API and allows you to download their entire collection.

 ## Usage: